 Antioxidants

-These antioxidants will keep your guinea pig healthier for longer so your pet pig is less likely to fall sick or suffer from serious infections.
+The minerals and nutrients in butternut squash curb free radical damage and boost immunity.
+These antioxidants help keep your guinea pig healthier for longer and less likely to suffer from serious infections.

 Weight Management